JEFFERSON COUNTY CONSERVATION DISTRICT

 FORESTLAND AERIAL SPRAYING

-Jefferson County forest landowners and managers will be applying herbicides on their property by helicopter this summer, starting between August 14th and 22nd and completing before September 22nd.
+Jefferson County forest landowners and managers will be applying herbicides on their property by helicopter this summer, starting between August 6thth and 17th and completing before September 15th.
 Dates of actual application are dependent on weather and project scheduling.
 The herbicides that may be used include one or more of the following: Rodeo, Glyphosate 5.4 ( glyphosate ), Oust Extra, SFM Extra ( sulfometuron methyl & metsulfuron methyl ), Transline ( clopyralid ), Opensight ( aminopyralid ), Rotary 2 SL ( imazapyr ).
 Surfactants will also be added to increase the spray efficiency.

 Sites of the aerial spraying are scattered through east Jefferson County.
 The spraying is considered necessary for conifer release, to control vegetation that competes with tree seedlings effecting their growth and survival, and site preparation prior to winter tree planting.
 Notification of adjacent neighbors is being done by the companies involved, normally by phone or house calls.
 The spraying will be conducted by a low-flying helicopter which releases spray through multiple, calibrated nozzles.